gorizontsobytij/task/readme.md

  This task, based on the Laravel framework.
-While without Vue.js (in project)

 Task: